 The Tiers provide context on how an organization views cybersecurity risk and the processes in place to manage that risk.
 Ranging from Partial (Tier 1) to Adaptive (Tier 4), Tiers describe an increasing degree of sophistication in cybersecurity risk management practices.
 They help determine the extent to which cybersecurity risk management is informed by business needs and is integrated into an organization's overall risk management practices.
-Many U.S. chemical businesses are small- or medium-sized privately owned facilities.
-Implementing the Framework does not require the resources of a large organization, and Tier 4 implementation can be achieved by firms of any size.

 While organizations identified as Tier 1 are encouraged to consider moving toward Tier 2 or greater, Tiers do not represent maturity levels.
-Tiers are meant to support organizational decision making about how to manage cybersecurity risk, as well as which dimensions of the organization are higher priority and could receive additional resources.
+Tiers are meant to support organizational decision-making about how to manage cybersecurity risk, as well as which dimensions of the organization are higher priority and could receive additional resources.
 Progression to higher Tiers is encouraged when a cost-benefit analysis (CBA) indicates a feasible and cost-effective reduction of cybersecurity risk.
-An organization completes a successful implementation of the Framework when it achieves the outcomes described in its Target Profiles; however, Tier selection and designation naturally affect Framework Profiles.13

-The Tier definitions are as follows:
+An organization completes a successful implementation of the Framework when it achieves the outcomes described in its Target Profiles; however, Tier selection and designation naturally affect Framework Profiles.13 The Tier definitions are as follows: